 Then on Sunday 13 December, we held an all-day party at IRRI for all staff and families members.
 The day kicked-off with a street-dancing competition between teams from the communities (known as barangays) surrounding IRRI where many of the local staff live.
 This culminated in the grand final on the IRRI campus, shown in this video.

-As the street dancing was finishing it started to rain, and this continued for about 2-3 hours.
+As the street dancing was ending it started to rain, and this continued for about 2-3 hours.
 Fortunately, it had eased off by about 3 pm .
 Ironic really, because the day before had been gloriously hot, with hardly a cloud in a clear blue sky.

 In the afternoon, there was an open-air market, with stalls selling all sorts of novelties and handicrafts, as well as lots of fast-food vendors.
 There were street performers, such as magicians and stilt-men keeping everyone amused, until the main event of the day, a 4-hour concert beginning in the daylight at 5 pm.
 Between the Manila event on the previous Thursday night, the Filmex crew had come down to IRRI and constructed this stage on the IRRI sports field – a stage any big rock band would have been proud to perform on.